bikrambora/misc/syd/README.short.md

 * Class: Type one of the slot types you created (economy/premium economy/business)

 ## Clean up
-> Go to the 'Cloud9' service and click 'Open IDE' for the Summit-Lex environment
+> Go to the 'Cloud9' service and click 'Open IDE' for the Summit-Lex environment from the 'Shared with you' environments list

 ### Running clean up Lambda function
 > Click 'Run' with the following sample payload